Preparation of manuscripts

 • Nomenclature for amyloids should follow the 2018 guidelines of the International Society of Amyloidosis (ISA) nomenclature committee (Amyloid 25, 215-219, 2018), e.g., amyloid-β (Aβ) and amyloid-β protein precursor (AβPP).
 Also preferred is Aβ42 and sAβPPα.

 • Manuscripts should be double spaced throughout with wide margins (2.5 cm or 1 in), including the abstract and references, with line numbers.
 Every page of the manuscript, including the title page, references, tables, etc., should include a page number centered at the bottom.
-Do not number headings or subheadings (use all caps, italics, then underline).
+Do not number headings or subheadings (use bold with initial cap; then italic with initial cap; then italic with initial cap and full stop/period with text following directly after).
 Footnotes should be avoided.

 • There are no page or word limits for Research Reports or Review Articles but manuscripts over 10,000 words (Introduction through Discussion) should be approved by the Editor-in-Chief before submission.